 Another way we distribute information to agents is through webinars!
 Our CEO, Craig Ritter, annually hosts his State of the Senior Market, which includes news on Medicare regulation, enrollment statistics, and trends within the industry!

 What Does a Medicare FMO Do?

 Traditional FMOs recruit agents to contract with a new carrier, and the relationship ends there.
-In contrast, leading FMO insurance companies realize that partnership is about much more than contracts.
+In contrast, leading Medicare FMO insurance companies realize that partnership is about much more than contracts.

 FMOs that view their relationships with agents as true partnerships are driven to provide tools and services to assist them with all aspects of their businesses, including contracts, marketing dollars, commissions, education, technology and back-office support.

 Many FMOs spend the majority of their resources on recruiting new agents, but few focus on helping their existing agents grow their businesses and rewarding their partnership.

 FMOs that believe in partnering with their agents are more likely to devote the majority of their resources to supporting existing agents and less to recruiting new ones.
 Why?
 Because FMOs aren’t making money if agents aren’t!
-When choosing an FMO, agents should look for one that invests 75 percent of its resources into providing their agents with sales tools and services and 25 percent into recruiting new agents.
+When choosing a Medicare FMO, agents should look for one that invests 75 percent of its resources into providing their agents with sales tools and services and 25 percent into recruiting new agents.